nopnop2002/webioOP/README.md

 # webioOP

-Incomplete webiopi clone for OrangePi-PC/OrangePi-ZERO.
+An incomplete webiopi clone of the Orange-Pi series.

 # Install flask on root